 Blog: Not Worth Repairing?

-I am often contacted by people who have been told that their watch is “not worth repairing”.
-In recent weeks I have heard the following horrific experiences:
+I am often contacted by people who know this but have been told that their watch is “not worth repairing.”
+I have heard the following horrific experiences:

 - “I took my watch to a local jeweler for a repair estimate.
 He didn't give me an exact quote, but he did say the repair would be more than $500 and much more than the value of the watch.”

-- “the dial has so much damage and hairline fractures the value would be very little, you could end up with a cost of £250 or more, not worth it” (this about a very early, pre Great War, wristwatch chronograph!)
+- “the dial has so much damage and hairline fractures the value would be very little, you could end up with a cost of £250 or more, not worth it” (this about a very early, pre World War One, wristwatch chronograph!)

 - “The watches are poor quality and do not work.
 I have been professionally advised that they are not worth repairing.”

 - “it’s only a 7 jewel movement that’s not worth fixing, because it is at the low end of the quality and, hence, too hard to fix.”

 I cannot express how angry these instances make me.
 They are all wrong, symptoms of a lazy and unprofessional attitude.
 If you are given advice like this, politely walk away and find someone better.